 From Print To Web: What Does Above The Fold Mean?

-The term “above the fold” got its start in the print industry where papers are typically presented folded in half and lying flat, making the top half of the first page especially important in terms of increasing readership and enticing people to buy.
+The term “above the fold” got its start in the print industry where papers are typically presented folded in half and laying flat, making the top half of the first page especially important in terms of increasing readership and enticing people to buy.
 As a result, the headlines, stories, and photos displayed in the area above where the newspaper is folded in half have to be truly compelling and attention-grabbing, thus giving rise to the concept of “above the fold.”

 Since the advent of the Internet, the concept has also been applied to web content and design, as elements visible within the parameters of the homepage screen (around 800 X 600 pixels), were equated with those visible on the top half of a newspaper.

-“When the web was young…newcomers didn’t understand how a browser worked, monitors were small, and the world wide web was not ubiquitous,” says William Levins.
-“So back in 1999, something visible within the 800 x 600 pixel dimensions of the home page was more likely to be seen, read, and clicked on.”
+“When the web was young…newcomers didn’t understand how a browser worked, monitors were small, and the worldwide web was not ubiquitous,” says William Levins.
+“So back in 1999, something visible within the 800 x 600-pixel dimensions of the home page was more likely to be seen, read, and clicked on.”